simon-ameye/ideas-simple_gear_tooth_counter/README.md

 WARNING !
-I developed projects before following the CPP projects of 42.
+I developed this projects before following the Python projects of 42.
 The standard and the style may shock :)

 # Simple-gear-tooth-counter